irush-cs/slurm-scripts/slurm-resource-monitor.md

 Unlike CPUs, the `nvidia-smi` utility reports the current usage of the GPU instead of the usage in the past time interval.
 So for sparse GPU usages with long sampling intervals, the report might be inaccurate.

+Like CPUs, a usage graph can be obtained with `NotifyGPUGraph`.

 ### Timelimit